cpawley/HHG2-MSP-Physics/Tensors and Contractions.md

 the infamous _n_ is... “rank”

-For rank, n signifies the parameters that are necessary to find what you are looking for within the mathematical object.
-It is the numerical amount of information needed to find selection (component) within a matrix (matrix is a mathematical tool which can help in some scenarios organize numbers more understandable/workable).
+For rank, n signifies the parameters that are necessary to find what you are looking for, the component, within the mathematical object, matrix.
+* (matrix is a mathematical tool which can help in some scenarios organize numbers more understandable/workable).

 Example: For a matrix which is RxR and neither R is 1, the parameter needed to find components within matrix are simply Row and Column (look at along row and down column) therefore there are 2 parameters (“rank 2”)  n=2.
 N is the quantity of indices, here there would be two.
 If the matrix was Rx1, then n=1, because we would only need to look from one direction.
 While if the matrix changed to an IxJxK (a 3-d matrix) then there would be 3 parameters, n=3, three directions to search needed to find desired component.
 For example, the electromagnetic tensor is a rank n=2 and a dimension m=4 tensor (4x4). (insert picture)